583 Sensory Words to Make Your Writing Come Alive

 Here’s an example from my badly-neglected Instagram account:

-Sensory Words in Instagram Profile
+Example of Sensory Words in Kevin J. Duncan's Instagram Profile

 “Enchanting” and “adorably-jubilant” are wonderful sensory words — so wonderful, it’s a shame they’re wasted on a profile no one sees.